OCA/bank-payment/payment_ippay/readme/DESCRIPTION.rst

-This module iadds support for `IPPay <https://www.ippay.com>` as a Payment Provider.
+This module iadds support for `IPPay <https://www.ippay.com>` as a Payment Provider for Credit Cards.